RocketPy-Team/RocketPy/docs/development/testing.rst

 **should be included within the docstring of the test**, just as illustrated below by the docstring of the same test:

-    """Test the method add_motor and related position properties in a Rocket instance.
+    Test the method add_motor and related position properties in a Rocket instance.

     This test checks the correctness of the `add_motor` method and the computed